mp3fbf/mckays-app-template-md/README.md

 ## Prerequisites

-You will need accounts for the following services.
+You will need accounts for the following services:

-They all have free plans that you can use to get started.

 - Create a [Cursor](https://www.cursor.com/) account
 - Create a [GitHub](https://github.com/) account